slateci/slateci.github.io/_docs/quickstart/quickstart-cluster-install.md

 	slate cluster list

 This should list the various clusters which are already participating in the federation.

+## Scripted version

+If you want a script which will do nearly all of the below, download a copy of [http://jenkins.slateci.io/artifacts/scripts/install-slate.sh](http://jenkins.slateci.io/artifacts/scripts/install-slate.sh).
+Note that you will need to read and modify its first section to set the names which are relevant for you installation.

+Once the script has finished, you should have a working single-node Kubernetes cluster registered with SLATE.
+You can then jump to [allowing groups on your cluster](#allowing-groups-to-run-on-your-slate-cluster)

 ## System Configuration Tweaks